Courses

 OTS 209 Clinical Research.
 Exploration of the components of the research process in the context of occupational therapy.
 Includes developing research questions, conducting a literature search and review, data collection and data analysis, drawing conclusions from data, ethics in research, and sharing research findings.
 Prerequisite: Introductory statistics; open to undergraduates.

 OTS 210 Doctoral Capstone Proposal and Methods.
-(Fall II) Students will learn the necessary tenets for project proposal and methods development.
+Students will learn the necessary tenets for project proposal and methods development.
 This content is meant to directly support their Doctoral Capstone project proposal, pertaining to at least one area of relevance for Occupational Therapy: Research, Education, Emerging Practice and Policy/Advocacy.
 The key tenets addressed will include background, significance, purpose and aims, detailed implementation procedures, methods for evaluating projects, and a separate related literature review section.
 Students will learn to select and describe methods (instruments and research designs) to evaluate projects and prepare a database (excel spreadsheet) that includes realistic mock data on all key project variables and outcomes.
 Students will practice using research methods that will be needed to evaluate their projects (e.g., descriptive statistics, content analyses, nonparametric / parametric comparative tests) and creating charts and tables using mock data to address project aims.
 A mixture of didactic and small group feedback sessions will be used to assist students with project conceptualization and planning; writing and revising project proposals; synthesis and critical appraisal of key literature; selection and application of methods; and using and giving constructive feedback.
 At the end of the course, students should be confident with the basic mechanics of the proposal writing process by initiating a working draft of their proposal, developing a working knowledge in a variety of methods used to evaluate data, and reporting of anticipated project results.
 Prerequisite: OTS 209 Clinical Research.

 OTS 211 Occupational Therapy Foundations.
-(Summer I) This introductory occupational therapy course provides a conceptual foundation for students to the explore the profession of Occupational Therapy.
+This introductory occupational therapy course provides a conceptual foundation for students to the explore the profession of Occupational Therapy.
 Theoretical concepts and models fundamental to the practice of Occupational Therapy will be examined from a historical, current and future OT lens.
 Students will begin to develop a therapeutic use of self and explore what it means to be a professional.
 Occupation and activity as core principals of practice will be explored with experiential learning.

+OTS 213 Introduction to the Doctoral Capstone.
+This course is an introduction to the Doctoral Experiential Component of the curriculum in its entirety.
 A large and small group seminar style requiring active student participation to engage in the process of self-assessment and peer feedback exchange.
 Strengths based self-assessment, as well as integration of previous self-assessments of group leadership and emotional intelligence will be used to create a professional narrative.
 Initiation of Professional Portfolio and reflective assignments (written and media based) will be used to develop a Professional Development Plan re: strengths and areas for further development.
 The KAWA Model will be used as a thread for student PDP.
 Students will also gain early knowledge of instructional design for the purpose of professional presentation.
 Students will use these materials as sources to prepare themselves for the DEC site and mentor matching process that will occur in this semester.

 OTS 214 Professional Development for the Doctoral Capstone.
-(Spring II) This course is a progression from OTS 213 Introduction to the Doctoral Capstone to further integrate self-directed learning, ongoing self-assessment, and updating Professional Portfolio information regarding competencies.
+This course is a progression from OTS 213 Introduction to the Doctoral Capstone to further integrate self-directed learning, ongoing self-assessment, and updating Professional Portfolio information regarding competencies.
 Using the KAWA model students will revise their Professional Development Plans related to strengths and areas for further development .
 Students will engage in learning about organizational development and leadership through readings and attendance at an AOTA Special Interest Group (SIG) meeting..
 Students will implement Instructional Design from OTS 213 to present material orally related to their Doctoral Capstone project proposal and related skills (SWOT analysis/needs assessment, grant writing, IRB, writing samples, oral presentation skills) for peer and faculty feedback.
 By the end of this course a full doctoral project proposal will be ready for presentation and peer/faculty feedback.

 OTS 215 DEC Seminar.
-(Spring III) This course is concurrent with Doctoral Experiential Component and consists of a collaborative hybrid venue of online and face to face small group meetings between the site mentor, faculty mentor, and DEC coordinator.
+This course is concurrent with Doctoral Experiential Component and consists of a collaborative hybrid venue of online and face to face small group meetings between the site mentor, faculty mentor, and DEC coordinator.
 Progression towards DEC outcomes are monitored and documented.
 Students will give and receive feedback and support as part of the seminar meetings and via written reflections.
 Preparation of Final Portfolio, Conference Abstract submission, and Public Presentation synthesizing in-depth knowledge and disseminating outcomes of the Doctoral Experience, are shared for peer and mentor feedback.

 OTS 216 Doctoral Experiential Component.
-(Spring III) This 14 week (560 hour) experience is started once all academic coursework, Level II Fieldwork, and Doctoral Project preparation (literature review, needs assessment, program goals/objectives, outcomes framework, IRB application, and individualized student/supervisors learning contract) are completed.
+This 14 week (560 hour) experience is started once all academic coursework, Level II Fieldwork, and Doctoral Project preparation (literature review, needs assessment, program goals/objectives, outcomes framework, IRB application, and individualized student/supervisors learning contract) are completed.
 A formal evaluation of student performance provided by the DEC site mentor at the completion of the experience is required.

 OTS 219 Group Theory and Community-Based Practice.
 Exploration of the dynamics of small and large group systems.
 Classes and readings focus on theories of group process that lead to effective group functioning.
 Group experiences in class to integrate theoretical learning about group observation, leadership, and individual membership skills.
 Understanding culture in relation to group development in small and large group systems and application of group theory to practice in occupational therapy.
 Lectures, mentoring groups, and assignments are integrated with weekly community-based service learning where the students facilitate small task-oriented groups.
 Prerequisite: concurrent OTS 106.